katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 Sometimes the facts about a host determine the values you want to use for certain variables or even the file or template you want to select for that host.
 For example, the names of packages are different on CentOS and on Debian.
 The configuration files for common services are also different on different OS flavors and versions.
 To load different variables file, templates, or other files based on a fact about the hosts:

-  1) name your vars files, templates, or files to match the Ansible fact that differentiates them
+  1) name your vars files, templates, or files to match the Assible fact that differentiates them

-  2) select the correct vars file, template, or file for each host with a variable based on that Ansible fact
+  2) select the correct vars file, template, or file for each host with a variable based on that Assible fact

-Ansible separates variables from tasks, keeping your playbooks from turning into arbitrary code with nested conditionals.
+Assible separates variables from tasks, keeping your playbooks from turning into arbitrary code with nested conditionals.
 This approach results in more streamlined and auditable configuration rules because there are fewer decision points to track.

 Selecting variables files based on facts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^